openlibhums/memory-alpha/content/pages/support/journal-management/image-guidelines.md

 The large image has a maximum height of 260px for the material theme and 400px for the OLH theme.
-Any image larger than 750x324 pixels will be compressed to fit those dimensions, and then it will be cropped horizontally to fit the user’s screen size.
+Any image larger than 750x324 pixels will be compressed to fit those dimensions, and then it will be cropped horizontally to fit the user's screen size.
 For this reason, very wide landscape images work best for this element.

 ![Example of large image: material theme](../nstatic/image-guidelines/article-large-image.png)